Posted on Leave a comment

 Getting stuck in your own head

 Are you stuck in a rut?
 If you’ve been marketing your business in the same way for a while, you could be.
 That’s not necessarily a bad thing if you’re still getting a steady flow of customers.
-Unfortunately it could trip you up in the long run.
+Unfortunately, it could trip you up in the long run.
 Retail has changed completely in the last ten years, with more and more people shopping online.
-The companies that have survived are the ones who built or adapted their business to suit.
-If you follow the same marketing formula all of the time without getting a different perspective you’ll get bored and so will your audience.
+The companies that have survived are the ones that built or adapted their business to suit.
+If you follow the same marketing formula all the time without getting a different perspective, you’ll get bored and so will your audience.

 I freely admit that I’m terrible for getting bogged down with my own thoughts.
 In fact, it often means that I go round in circles!
 We all need to look around to see what‘s happening out there once in a while.